 They also took over a call center and roughly 75 loan officers from Discover Home Loans after it went belly up in 2015.

 Most recently, they acquired Stearns Lending, which funded roughly $7.6 billion in home loans themselves in 2019.

-The move is a serious attempt to become the country’s #1 mortgage lender, though competition is certainly fierce at the top.
+The move is a serious attempt to become the country’s #1 mortgage lender, though competition is certainly fierce as you near the top.

 A recent joint venture with Realogy’s real estate brokerage company NRT known as “Guaranteed Rate Affinity” has made them a major player in the home purchase financing market as well.

 The lender also created another partnership with @properties known as “Proper Rate,” which will extend home loans to home buyers in select regions in the country, namely those represented by @properties’ 2,800 real estate agents.

 And their latest JV is known as “OriginPoint,” an independent mortgage lender created with real estate brokerage Compass.

 Guaranteed Rate boasts a very high customer satisfaction rating of 95% whom said they were “satisfied.”

 Additionally, 94% said the company “made it easy for them to obtain a loan,” and 95% said they’d use the company again in the future.

 This is similar to PrimeLending, which also touts one of the highest customer satisfaction ratings in the country for mortgage lending.